packit/packit/CONTRIBUTING.md

 For example to run only the unit tests use:

     TESTS_TARGET=tests/unit make check_in_container

+Some tests require `packit` to be installed.
+This is why the `check_in_container` target runs `pip install` before running the tests.
+In case this is not needed (the subset of the tests executed does not require `packit` to be installed), installation can be disabled by setting `PIP_INSTALL` to an empty string:

+    TESTS_TARGET=tests/unit/test_api.py PIP_INSTALL="" make check_in_container

 Tests use pre-generated responses stored in [tests_recording/test_data/](tests_recording/test_data).
 To (re-)generate response file(s):